VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 </div>

-Clearly, I wouldn't want *EVERY* table to have that stair-cased highlight to it.
-It makes sense where it is used, but that alteration **extends** the style that is applied to all tables on the website.
+I wouldn't want *EVERY* table to have that stair-cased highlight to it.
+It makes sense where used, but that alteration **extends** the style applied to all tables on the website.
 It doesn't replace it.

 This is the first problem: We have to think about **microscopic** changes as how they **extend** the behavior of the macroscopic.
-Normally in art, we can just zoom in, change a few pixels, and know that the sum of these small changes will result in a better picture as a whole - yes, even in normal art you'd have to keep the entire composition in mind - but In CSS, you need to think in both directions and be sure you understand what you want to applied on a macroscopic scale and what you want to be microscopic, and decide what you want to be "default".
+In most digital art, we can just zoom in, change a some pixels, and know that the sum of these small changes will result in a better picture as a whole - yes, even in normal art you'd have to keep the entire composition in mind - but In CSS, you need to think in both directions and be sure you understand what you want to applied on a macroscopic scale and what you want to be microscopic, and decide what you want to be "default".

 For example, lets say you have a bunch of images on your website,